-Validation sub-mode of MobyWat can be used for test and calibration of clustering algorithms implemented in Prediction mode.
-Validation is not discussed as a separate mode as it is mostly based on the algorithms of Prediction mode.
-A comparison with a reference file allows calculation of the rate of successful predictions for different clustering schemes and tolerances.
+The validation sub-mode of MobyWat can be used for test and calibration of clustering algorithms implemented in Prediction mode and also in search for optimal molecular dynamics simulation parameters (Jeszenői 2016b).
+Validation sub-mode is mostly based on the algorithms of Prediction mode.
+Validation sub-mode can be recommended for testing new force fields and explicit water models (Jeszenői 2016b).